 It is no secret that eCommerce is quickly becoming the #1 preferred method of shopping.
 Because of this exponential growth and volume, we are now able to recognize seasons and patterns in buyer behavior.
 These seasonal characteristics help marketers customize their campaigns to current buying habits.
-Many eCommerce brands tend to break up their seasons by quarters, Q1 and Q4 being the busiest (due to the holidays).
-Bu using past experiences and anticipating market trends for each season, you can create a unique marketing plan that will gain attention from the right customers at the right time and leverage the excitement that comes with holiday shopping .
-Seasonal Marketing holds so incredible value in the eCommerce space by allowing businesses to capitalize on holiday traffic while providing customers with new and relevant online experiences.
+Many E-commerce brands tend to break up their seasons by quarters, Q1 and Q4 being the busiest (due to the holidays).
+By using past experiences and anticipating market trends for each season, you can create a unique marketing plan that will gain attention from the right customers at the right time and leverage the excitement that comes with holiday shopping.
+Seasonal Marketing holds such incredible value in the eCommerce space by allowing businesses to capitalize on holiday traffic while providing customers with new and relevant online experiences.

 Name one timeless strategy that you believe business owners should keep in mind to sustain within the E-commerce community?